robertpallas/boblog/content/ironman_db.rst

 `Ironman DB <http://edetabel.tri.ee/>`_ is a small app for tracking Estonians long distance triathlon results.
 Data is added by the users so one of the main requirements was to make this process as intuitive and fast as possible.
 This was achieved by using autocomplete fields, helpful data selectors and modern error handling.
-Filtering data allows for amusing rankings to be displayed and the site challenges Estonian athletes to push themselves to beat times their neighbours clocked last year.
+Filtering data allows for amusing rankings to be displayed and the site challenges Estonian athletes to push themselves to beat the times their neighbours clocked last year.
 I released Ironman DB for Hawaii Ironman weekend in October 2013.

 Tech stack